krnb/noobsecblog/source/_posts/sqli-0x02.md

 # SQL Injection 0x02 - Testing and UNION Attacks

 ## Introduction
+Hi, welcome to the second post of the sql injection series, if you haven't read the first part of the series, you can read it [here](/sqli-0x01).

-This post is the second part of the sql injection series.
-In this post I've focused on how to perform testing for error-based SQL injection and then moved on to a general process of performing UNION attacks.
-I've also covered how you can automate data extraction when the amount of data you are dealing with is a lot.
+In this post I have focused on how to perform testing for error-based SQL injection and then moved on to a general process of performing UNION attacks.
+I have also covered how you can automate data extraction when the amount of data you are dealing with is a lot.

 The post contains two classic UNION injection examples from identification to exploitation of the same.
 Both the examples are separated into their own parts to ensure that a reader of any experience can follow along.
 At the end of the post I've put up a small table of new things I've introduced in this post and what they are.
 I've also put up a checklist of steps that you should perform when testing a parameter and when exploiting UNION-based SQL injections.